 The elves are about to kill him, and he doesn’t want to die.
 So he lies and tell them that he crossed the border because he’s been sent to Evov, a secret elven city.
 He claims to be on a mission for the elven queen.
 He speaks elvish but pretends he doesn’t.
 In elvish, he wouldn’t be able to tell a lie.
 The language is magical and won’t allow it.
 He suggests that the elves teach him elvish, so that he can prove that he’s speaking the truth, or leave him, and let fate decide what happens to him.
 Teaching him elvish would take years.
 Instead, one of the elves frees him and, when the scent of his blood draws wolves, defends him from the wolves.
 Then the same elf stitches up her wound.
 Clearly, she’s not a good judge of character.

 She decides to take him with them, and teach him the elvish language along the way.

 I’m not a fan of either of these characters, but do have to the say that the world building is extremely compelling.
 I wouldn’t mind spending more time there.

 6. Fate of Wizardoms Boxed Set by Jeffrey L. Kohanek

-This is a box set of all three books in the The Wizardoms Epic series.
+This is a box set of the first three books in the six-book Fate of the Wizardoms epic fantasy series.

 From Maria Korolov: